Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 ---

-## 🚧 XCM barriers in Polkadot
+## 🚧 XCM barriers in Rococo

-There are 5 barriers that are being used in Polkadot:
+There are 5 barriers that are being used in Rococo:

 ```rust
 /// The barriers one of which must be passed for an XCM message to be executed.